monk-afk/filterplus/README.md

 `filterplus.filter_check("Some text to be filtered")`

-The API will return the string, censored or not, with boolean `true` or `nil` to indicate whether the string was censored:
+The API will return the string, censored or not, with booleans `true`, and `nil` or `false` to indicate whether the string was censored.
+A `false` return would indicate the string was filtered and not censored, while a `nil` return indicates the string was not filtered.
+All strings containing two or more characters will at the least be returned "cleaned".

 `return "Some text to be ********", true`